tonyobanon/real_ignite/README.md

 - Html5 pushState (for the client)
 - Swagger API docs
 - Proper user timezone synchronization
-- A service layer to properly orchestrate caching for most model operations
+- A service layer to properly orchestrate caching for most model operations (Very important)
 - Submitting metrics for database operations in models
 - Full test coverage